 Many gardeners become incredibly frustrated with Virginia creeper (Parthenocissus quinquefolia).
 This five-leaved ivy is a prolific woody vine that climbs quickly, choking out everything in its path.
-This includes other flowers, trees, shrubs, fences, walls, gutters, poles and even windows.
+This includes other flowers, trees, shrubs, fences, walls, gutters, poles, and even windows.
 Virginia creeper is especially aggressive when planted in the shade.

 Many people use Virginia creeper as a ground cover in large open spots and control rapid growth by clipping it frequently.
 Even though the vine is attractive, it can easily become a nuisance because of its aggressive climbing habit.
-When this happens, it helps to find out ways for getting rid of Virginia creeper.
+When this happens, it helps to learn ways for getting rid of Virginia creeper.

 Virginia Creeper or Poison Ivy?

 Although Virginia creeper is often found growing with poison ivy, they are two distinctly different plants.
 Many times people will touch poison ivy mixed in with Virginia creeper and mistakenly think that the creeper caused the rash.
 Poison ivy has only three leaves while Virginia creeper has five.
 Virginia creeper leaves also turn bright red in the fall.
 Like poison ivy, this vine may need to be controlled.
 Keep reading for info on Virginia creeper control.

 Controlling Virginia creeper is best done when the plant is small; however, it is still possible to deal with larger plants, although it takes more patience and time.
 Virginia creeper control begins by pulling the vine from the structures or vegetation that it is clinging onto.